jlperona/jlperona-github-io/_projects/death-star-wayfinding.md

                  Example taken from https://ucdavis.github.io/wayfinding/.
 ---

+## Background

+*Remaining details under construction.*

+## Project

 You can see the relevant pull request (which was never merged into the main project) [on GitHub](https://github.com/ucdavis/wayfinding/pull/43).

-*Remaining details under construction.*
+## Gallery

-{% include gallery caption="Gallery of relevant photos to this project." %}
+Gallery of relevant photos to this project.

+{% include gallery %}